cloudevents/spec/cloudevents/extensions/verifiability.md

     - `payloadType` of `"https://cloudevents.io/verifiability/dsse/v0.1"`
     - `payload` containing Base64-encoded verification material (32-byte SHA256 digest)
     - `signatures` array with at least one signature object containing `keyid` and `sig` fields

+### signedextattrs
+- Type: `String`
+- Description: A comma-separated list of extension attribute names that were included in the signature.
+- Constraints:
+  - OPTIONAL
+  - If present, MUST be a comma-separated string of extension attribute names
+  - The value MUST adhere to the following rules:
+    - Attribute names MUST NOT contain repetitions
+    - Attribute names MUST NOT include required or optional [Context Attributes](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#context-attributes) (`id`, `source`, `specversion`, `type`, `datacontenttype`, `dataschema`, `subject`, `time`)
+    - Attribute names MUST NOT include `dssematerial` (the verification material attribute)
+    - Attribute names MUST NOT include `signedextattrs` itself
+    - If any of these rules are violated during verification, the event MUST be discarded
+- Example: `"exta,extb,extc"` indicates that extension attributes `exta`, `extb`, and `extc` were signed

 ## Implementation